Breached: History

 In 2012, Breached began raising funds to produce a full-length album.
 Instead, they produced an EP of acoustic music which they called Revolution Sessions in March 2013.
-In June the band was featured in UK's Powerplay Magazine, promoting the release.
+In June the band was featured in UK's Powerplay magazine, promoting the release.

-Breached released a video on August 20, 2013, featuring drummer Neil Uppal singing popular love songs from the 90's, and gained 16,000 views within the first week of its release.
+Breached released a video on August 20, 2013, featuring drummer Neil Uppal singing popular love songs from the 1990s, and gained 16,000 views within the first week of its release.

 In 2014, Breached joined Hollerado and Pup at the Sound Academy in Toronto for Fredfest, presented by 102.1 The Edge.

 Breached filmed a music video for their second single, "Piece By Piece".
 The single and the video were released in January 2015.
 The video was unusual in that its ending could be chosen by the viewer.